Organized by LCSL Departments

 Both of these options will allow you to create a simple website for your event.
 The LCLC has a tutorial for using Google Sites that you may find useful.

-If you have questions or need assistance, please contact Abby.
+If you have questions or need assistance, please contact Diana.
 She can also help you with designing a site that will match any eventual posters and/or programs.

 Suggestions for websites: